 The landmines campaign led directly to the Ottawa Treaty, which was negotiated, signed, and ratified unusually quickly.
 It bypassed the established institutions typically responsible for such a treaty, such as the UN Committee on Disarmament.
-What was, in the eyes of governments, a security issue best left to military specialists was transformed into a humanitarian issue, with ordinary people displacing the specialists.4 NGOs exercised unprecedented influence in the negotiations.
-Mine clearance became accepted as a major task and is now a wellfunded activity, and the medical treatment of mine victims has also much improved.
+What was, in the eyes of governments, a security issue best left to military specialists was transformed into a humanitarian issue, with ordinary people displacing the specialists.
+NGOs exercised unprecedented influence in the negotiations, finally catching up with their counterparts in international environmental forums.
+Mine clearance became accepted as a major task and is now a well-funded activity, and the medical treatment of mine victims has also much improved.